jacobaraujo7/login-firebase-clean-dart/README.md

 ## Getting Started

 - Create a Firebase Project.
-- Active Smartphone and email Authetication
+- Enable Authetication by Smartphone and email
-- Signup your bundle_id Android and iOS (Not forget SHA1)
+- Registre your bundle_id Android and iOS (Not forget SHA1)
 - Download google-services.json
 - flutter run!!